HimaxSoftware/Doc/Himax_Chipset_Power_Sequence/Readme.md

 This is the power sequence flowchart of HID firmware.
 ========================================================================
 This is a TDDI IC, which means Touch and Display Driver is integrated in one IC.
-Thus the power sequence of RDDI is different from other touch only ICs: the display power sequence should be ready befor the touch power sequence.
+Thus the power sequence of TDDI is different from other touch only ICs: the display power sequence should be ready befor the touch power sequence.
 - The fundamental display power sequence include the VDD1, VSP/VSN and RESX, these pins should be ready before the touch power sequence.
 - TP_RESX is the reset pin of touch, it should be release before HID firmware start to work.